fredjuma007/PLPBasicGitAssignment/README.md

      ```
    - Commit the changes:
      ```bash
-     git commit -m "Add hello.txt with a greeting"
+     git commit -m "text file with a quote"
      ```

 ### Pushing to GitHub